secretstartups/handbook/finance/expenses/index.html.md

 You should proactively engage your manager if you plan to make a work purchase that is outside of what would be considered standard by an average team member.
 Please [say why, not just what](/handbook/values/#say-why-not-just-what) when you are explaining what you are purchasing and why.

+## <i class="far fa-flag" id="biz-tech-icons"></i> Independent Contractors

-In accordance with [Reimbursable Expense guidelines](/handbook/finance/accounting/#reimbursable-expenses), independent contractors should note which expenses are Contribute related on their invoices, prior to submitting to the Company.
+In accordance with [Reimbursable Expense guidelines](/handbook/finance/accounting/#reimbursable-expenses), independent contractors should note which expenses are Contribute-related on their invoices, prior to submitting to the Company.

 ----

 Return to the main [finance page](/handbook/finance/).